Mahabharata: Translations

+Kavi Sanjay of Chittagong and Kavindra Parameshwar are each credited for the first translations into Bengali in the early 15th century.
+Kavindra's translation was especially done under the court patronage of Paragal Khan, governor of Chittagong of the Bengal Sultanate, also called Paragali Mahabharata while the Kashiram Das began his Bharata Panchali, now renown Kashidasi Mahabharat in the early 17th century during Emperor Jahangir, completing only four parvas before his death, in the later years, the remaining parvas were completed by his family members and students, who followed the same style as well as retaining the 'Kashiram Das' vanity line at the end of every parva.

+The first complete Punjabi verse translation however partially surviving was made by the Court Poets of the Sikh Guru Gobind Singh at Anandpur Sahib in the late 17th century of which in the mid 19th century the court of Maharaja Narinder Singh of the Patiala Kingdom attempted a recreation and restoration of the original Sikh Mahabharata now called the Patiala State Version.

+The first complete Hindi translation, however, was the colloquial Awadhi Bhasha Mahabharat by Sabal Singh Chauhan through his patron Raja Mitrasen, a courtier of Emperor Aurangzeb in the 17th century and the literary Braj Bhasha Mahabharat Darpan was made by Gokulnath Kavi at the court of the Kingdom of Benares under Maharaja Udit Narayan Singh in the 18th century.
+The first complete Nepali translation into verse titled Mahabharat Shloka, was in the 19th century by Pundit Raghunath Pokhryal.

 The first complete English translation was the Victorian prose version by Kisari Mohan Ganguli, published between 1883 and 1896 (Munshiram Manoharlal Publishers) and by Manmatha Nath Dutt (Motilal Banarsidass Publishers).
 Most critics consider the translation by Ganguli to be faithful to the original text.
 The complete text of Ganguli's translation is in the public domain and is available online.

-An early poetry translation by Romesh Chunder Dutt and published in 1898 condenses the main themes of the Mahābhārata into English verse.
+An early verse translation by Romesh Chunder Dutt and published in 1898 condenses the main themes of the Mahābhārata into English verse.

 A poetic rendering of the full epic into English, done by the poet P. Lal and completed posthumously by his student, was published by Writers Workshop, Calcutta.
 The P. Lal translation is a non-rhyming verse-by-verse rendering, and it is the only edition in any language to include all slokas in all recensions of the work (not just those in the Critical Edition).
 Dr. Pradip Bhattacharya stated that the P. Lal version is "known in academia as the 'vulgate'".
 The text is a "transcreation" rather than a traditional translation.